How to setup a virtual DD-WRT Router with Hyper-V

 Then create two “New virtual network switches”.
 That makes it possible for your DD-WRT router to access the network.

-We will need one network called for example; Local Areaupnp3 Network which looks like this.
+We will need one network called for example; Local Area Network which looks like this.
 Connect that Virtual Network to the Network Card which is used by your computer today to access your Network.

 Notice that “Allow management operating system to share this network adapter” is enabled on the one called “Local Area Network”.
 That makes it possible for your computer to use this network which is a good thing.